Debarunn1806/-Debarun-Chakrabortty-21JE0281-IOT-/README.md

 # About me
 Hello my name is Debarun Chakrabortty.
-I am a first year B-Tech student at IIT ISM Dhanbad from Electronics and Communication Engineering department.Some of my areas of intrest are robotics,IOT,blockchain ,devlopment etc.
+I am a second year B-Tech student at IIT ISM Dhanbad from Electronics and Communication Engineering department.Some of my areas of intrest are robotics,IOT,blockchain ,devlopment etc.

 # Understanding the problem